pivotal-domenic-curro/storyboardIdentifierConstants/README.md

 # storyboardIdentifierConstants
 A python script that can be added to Xcode's run script to generate storyboard identifier files that auto maintain a list of segue identifiers as k-constants.
+This script works across multiple storyboards.

 #Installation
 1. In the left bar in Xcode, select the folder icon.